DC Stalking Lawyer

 The penalty for stalking is a fine of up to $12,500 and/or up to five years in prison IF:

 The penalty for stalking is a fine up to $25,000 and/or up to 10 years in prison IF the accused individual has at least two prior convictions for stalking.
 Again, this includes convictions in any jurisdiction and it does not matter who the individual was convicted of stalking.
+A lawyer in DC could help someone avoid the serious penalties associated with a stalking conviction.

 The consequences for stalking charges in DC can have a negative impact on your life, even aside from the fines and jail time someone charged with stalking will be facing.
 Protective orders may be more that a mere inconvenience, making it very difficult or impossible for you to continue with your employment or schooling.
+For help with your case, contact a DC stalking lawyer today.

 David Benowitz and his firm are the best strategic and compassionate teams you will work with.
 Mr. Benowitz and his team are diligent and proactive, which is further enhanced by David’s methodic and strategic approach to law.
 My case was a very complicated and emotionally charged case involving classified information, where I was facing three indictments, two carrying life sentences and one carrying 20 years.
 Mr. Benowitz utilized a network of lawyers coupled with his own strategy to navigate the case to success!
 I sincerely recommend David Benowitz quite literally with my life.